suyinwb/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-For [Analysis of Outcomes Based on Launch Date](#analysis-of-outcomes-based-on-launch-date), initially it seems like Louise only has the 3 months (*May, June, July) out of a year to be able to have a better chance at a successful Kickstarter campaign.
+For [Analysis of Outcomes Based on Launch Date](#analysis-of-outcomes-based-on-launch-date), initially it seems like Louise only has the 3 months ( *May*, *June*, *July*) out of a year to be able to have a better chance at a successful Kickstarter campaign.
 However, when we look deeper at the dataset, we will see that while the numbers of successful campaigns are launched during those months, those are also the months with the highest campaign launches.
 Therefore we need to take into consideration the percentage of successful campaigns vs the total number of campaigns launched in the same month.
 For this data, please see [Analysis of Percentage Outcomes Based on Launch Date](#analysis-of-percentage-outcomes-based-on-launch-date).

 ## Results